 Before I cover the bread pudding to let it rest before baking, I add heavy cream and drizzle melted butter over the top of the mixture.

 While the bread pudding is baking, make the cream cheese frosting that will top this comforting dessert.
+It’s just like the cream cheese frosting I use on my Carrot Cake and Hummingbird Cake.

 When the bread pudding is fully baked (its okay for it to be a little jiggly) carefully remove it from the oven and allow to cool just a little before frosting.